<< ARI Watch

 Israel’s – and America’s – Fundamental Choice

 Which article went under which flag hardly matters.
 As the titles suggest, these articles claim that America and Israel share the same values and the same fate.
-It will become clear below that ARI thinks of Israel as if it were their own country, as if it were an extension of America.
+ARI writers think of Israel as if it were their own country, as if it were an extension of America.

 ARI’s support for Israel goes beyond the moral.
 They support – or rather want us all to support – Israel financially as well.
-They do not view your aid to Israel as charity or sacrifice, but rather want you to believe that aiding Israel helps defend America from Osama bin Laden.
+They do not view your aid to Israel as charity or sacrifice, but rather want you to believe that aiding Israel helps defend America from terrorist attacks.

 They don’t bother with asking your permission before taking your money.
 During an interview broadcast on the American C-Span television network in 2002, Leonard Peikoff said that if you don’t like your taxes going to Israel, leave the country.

-Currently around five billion dollars in U.S. taxes go directly to Israel each year.
-Since 1948 Americans have been forced to give Israel, at minimum estimate, over four times the amount it took to put man on the moon.
+Currently around twenty billion dollars in U.S. taxes go directly to Israel each year.
+Since 1948 Americans have been forced to give Israel many times the amount it took to put man on the moon.
 [2] The British also helped Israel at first.
 Yet according to ARI fellow Edwin Locke, in his essay “The Palestinian Choice” (April 10, 2002), the Israelis did it all:

 “... when the Jews came to Palestine, it was a desert.
 People were living in the same primitive manner as they had been since the time of Moses.
 The Jews ... turned an almost barren land into a modern, industrial civilization.
 They raised cities where there had been only dirt; they developed irrigated farms where there had been only dry sand; they built cars and trucks and planes where there had been mainly pack animals.
 They produced wealth where there had been only poverty.”

 Calling pre-Israel Palestine “a desert” – no villages or farms, only nomads – and “almost barren” – no life worth speaking of – opposes historical fact, [3] but set that aside.
-At least 100 billion dollars expropriated from Americans and spent on an area smaller than New Jersey will do a lot of turning and raising and building.
+Several hundred billion dollars expropriated from Americans and spent on an area smaller than New Jersey will do a lot of turning and raising and building.
 Mr. Locke totally ignores the productive people saddled with this burden.
 He has eyes only for Israelis, and he cannot say thank you.

 Mr. Peikoff’s televised statement to America that you can leave the country if you don’t like it was in response to a caller who had asked about the apparent contradiction between the virtue of acting in one’s self-interest versus being forced to help Israel, which, the caller maintained, isn’t worthy of help in any case.
 Here is Mr. Peikoff’s reply, in full: [4]